guessty/firestudio/packages/create/lib/templates/default/README.md

-# Default Template for Firestudio
+# Default Project Template for Firepress

 See https://github.com/guessty/firepress for installation details.